tourtiere/adventofcode/2024/README.md

-- Create a concise summary of the problem and solution, excluding specific numbers and complete sentences, formatted in Markdown."
 - Generate an image based on this problem that must be related to the operations executed on the problem, featuring an elf and Christmas theme.
+- Create a concise summary of the problem and solution, excluding specific numbers and complete sentences, formatted in Markdown.

 **Day 1: Historian Hysteria**